Compute

 If an instance is associated with multiple security groups that have multiple rules:

-1. Rules are first matched based on the sequence each security group is associated with an instance.
+1. Rules are first matched based on the sequence each security group associated with the instance.
 Security groups with lower sequence numbers have higher priorities.

 2. Rules are then matched by priority in that security group.
 Rules with lower values have higher priorities than those with higher values.